- About Us

 Fellowships, Leadership & Recognition

 - Reproductive Justice Fellow, Yale Law Information Society Project

 - U.S. District Court for the Southern District of New York and Eastern District of New York

 - New York

-Rachel was one of the original associates at Kaplan Hecker & Fink, and rejoins the firm after clerking for the Honorable Nicholas G. Garaufis of the U.S. District Court for the Eastern District of New York and the Honorable Susan L. Carney of the U.S. Court of Appeals for the Second Circuit.
-At Kaplan Hecker & Fink, Rachel’s practice focuses on both commercial and public interest litigation at both the trial and appellate level.
+Rachel was one of the original associates at Kaplan Hecker, and rejoined the firm after clerking for the Honorable Nicholas G. Garaufis of the U.S. District Court for the Eastern District of New York and the Honorable Susan L. Carney of the U.S. Court of Appeals for the Second Circuit.
+At Kaplan Hecker, Rachel’s practice focuses on both commercial and public interest litigation at both the trial and appellate level.
 Rachel specializes in representing clients on significant and sensitive matters pertaining to gender discrimination and harassment in education and workplace settings.

 Rachel has been the lead associate on advising a large media corporation on the creation and implementation of human resource policies to help ensure a fair and unbiased workplace and led the associate team on Kaplan Hecker’s representation of an Ivy League University in a Title IX lawsuit that successfully settled in mediation.
 Rachel has gained expertise in guiding organizations through internal investigations; developing internal and external communications strategies, including providing advice on publicity; reviewing compliance structures to identify other areas of risk; and revamping policies, procedures and practices to ensure that, to the extent applicable, issues that may have contributed to a crisis do not recur.